chulminy/JTRP_Project/README.md

 ![](amazon.jpg)

 2.Please unzip the package and place the folder anywhere on the your computer.
-Please do not just click the zip file.
+You can see the menu if you do left click (see figure).
+Please do not just double click the zip file to run the program.

 ![](unzip.jpg)